BLCM/wlmods/Apocalyptech/README.md

 - **Mega TimeSaver XL** - Speeds up slow animations throughout the game.
 - **More Visible Scrolls** - Makes the scroll loot bars (and, incidentally, mission items) far more visible
+- **No Blacksmith Hammers** - Disables the loud automatic hammers in the Brighthoof blacksmith area (right next to the enchantment-reroll machine)
 - **No Reload Notification** - Removes the "reload" notification when you're near the end of a magazine.
 - **Photo Mode Unlock** - Lets the camera in Photo Mode go extremely far, and